 A love of music and dance, time spent in West Africa and a passion for Romanesque art are all major influences on his sculpture.
 His kinetic and interlocking works exhibit a high degree of ingenuity and he has an instinctive feeling for his materials.He has worked closely with architects, producing integral sculpture as part of buildings all over the world, from Chase Manhattan Bank in Lagos to a supermarket in Falmouth.
 Other commissions include the Spirit of Bristol, in St. James's Square Bristol; the British Steel Corporation, London and the Cabinet Offices, Accra, Ghana.

 His work has been shown in Spain, Germany, Switzerland and the U.S.A, as well as numerous galleries and sculpture parks in the U.K., including Marlborough Fine Art and the New Art Centre, Roche Court.
-He is based in St.Just-in-Penwith where he lives with his wife, the artist June Miles.
+He was based in St.Just-in-Penwith where he lived with his wife, the artist June Miles.